kubeshop/testkube/docs/cli/testkube_completion_fish.md

 ## testkube completion fish

-generate the autocompletion script for fish
+generate the autocompletion test for fish

 ### Synopsis

-Generate the autocompletion script for the fish shell.
+Generate the autocompletion test for the fish shell.

 To load completions in your current shell session: